2023 Warren mayoral election

 The 2023 Warren mayoral election took place on November 6, 2023, following a primary on August 8, 2023.
+Following an amendment to the city charter in 2020, incumbent mayor James R. Fouts was term-limited and ineligible to seek re-election.

+Background

 Incumbent Mayor James R. Fouts attempted to seek a fifth term, but was barred from doing so by a 2020 amendment to the city charter.
 Fouts attempted to challenge the legality of the amendment and filed for re-election, but the Michigan Court of Appeals upheld the amendment and disqualified Fouts.
-Following Fouts's disqualification, six candidates ran to succeed him.
-In the August 8 primary, George Dimas, the Warren Human Resources Director, and State Representative Lori Stone, placed first and second, respectively, and advanced to the general election.
-Stone narrowly defeated Dimas, winning 53 percent of the vote to Dimas's 47 percent.
-Following Stone's resignation from the legislature, the State House was briefly tied, until a special election was held to replace her.